-Combandad and an analysis of the same What you must pay when you get these service Services that are covered for you In-Network Out-of-Network and continuous glucose monitors (CGM)) see "Durable medical equipment and related supplies."
-Purable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Somians that are severed for What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at priorityhealth.com/merit25.
+The most recent list of suppliers is available on our website at priorityhealth.com/edge25.
 We also follow Medicare rules related to criteria for coverage of Medicare-covered items or supplies.
 For some equipment Medicare requires a certain amount of usage in order to continue a rental (for example, CPAP, etc.).
 If you do not meet the Medicare requirements for usage, you may not be able to continue the rental of this device.
 You must obtain DME & related supplies from a licensed DME provider.
-Please see Chapter 3, Section 7.2 for additional details around oxygen equipment. ✓ Prior authorization may apply, see page 51 for more information.
+Please see Chapter 3, Section 7.2 for additional details around oxygen equipment. ✓ Prior authorization may apply, see page 52 for more information.
 20% of the total cost for Medicare-covered equipment and supplies.
 Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
 Your cost sharing will not change after being enrolled for 36 months.
 You will continue to be charged a cost share for oxygen; but not the machine rental.
-If prior to enrolling in PriorityMedicare Merit you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare Merit is the cost you pay for durable medical equipment.
+If prior to enrolling in PriorityMedicare Edge you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare Edge is the cost you pay for durable medical equipment.
+Deductible does not apply.
 30% of the total cost for Medicare-covered equipment and supplies.
 Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
 Your cost sharing will not change after being enrolled for 36 months.
 You will continue to be charged a cost share for oxygen; but not the machine rental.
-If prior to enrolling in PriorityMedicare Merit you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare Merit is the cost you pay for durable medical equipment.
+If prior to enrolling in PriorityMedicare Edge you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare Edge is the cost you pay for durable medical equipment.
+Deductible does apply.